srzn/CourseProject/README.md

 progressreport.pdf is Project Progress Report as of 11/29/2020 9:00 PM ET
 ==========For running the code=================

 All the software content is in the file Code.zip.
+The link to the same is https://drive.google.com/file/d/1Xep48h-O4VUR2WZna2LtugpVpYauIyWU/view?usp=sharing

+*Due to GitHub restrictions, I was unable to upload the zip file directly here.
+Please use the link above to get the file.
+Thanks!*

 When you uncompress Code.zip you'll have two folders - train and test.
 Please do not delete any file.
 Important files are illustrated below

 ---train---